 \section{Introduction}

 A fundamental goal of empirical research in economics is to inform policy decisions.
 Evaluation of counterfactual policies often requires extrapolating from observables to unobservables.
-Without strong model restrictions such as functional form assumptions or exogeneity of an intervention, the performance of each counterfactual policy may be only partially determined by observed data.
-In such situations, policy decision-making is challenging since we have no clear understanding of which policy is the best.

-For example, a regression discontinuity (RD) design only credibly estimates the impact of treatment on the individuals at the eligibility cutoff.
-Therefore, without restrictive assumptions such as constant treatment effects, whether or not to offer the treatment to those away from the cutoff is ambiguous.
-Even randomized controlled trials may provide only partial knowledge of the impact of a new intervention, as can happen if participants do not perfectly comply with their assigned treatment or if the experimental sample is an unrepresentative subset of the target population.
+Without strong model restrictions such as functional form assumptions, the performance of each counterfactual policy may be only partially determined by observed data.
+In such situations, policy decision-making is challenging, since we have no clear understanding of which policy is the best.
+For example, a regression discontinuity (RD) design only credibly estimates the impact of treatment on individuals at the eligibility cutoff.
+Therefore, without restrictive assumptions such as constant treatment effects, whether to offer the treatment to those away from the cutoff is ambiguous.
+Even randomized controlled trials may provide only partial knowledge of the impact of a new intervention, as can happen if the experimental sample is an unrepresentative subset of the target population.

 This paper studies the problem of using data to make policy decisions in settings in which social welfare under each policy may be only partially identified.
 Following the literature on statistical treatment choice \citep{Manski2004hetero}, I formulate the policy decision problem as a statistical decision problem.
 The framework introduced in this paper allows for various types of restrictions on the structural parameter, which potentially leads to partial identification of social welfare.
 It builds on \citeauthor{donoho1994}'s \citeyearpar{donoho1994} framework for optimal estimation in nonparametric regression models, which has recently been applied to estimation and inference on treatment-effect parameters \citep[e.g.,][]{armstrong2018optimal,Imbens2019RDD,kwon2020rd,Armstrong2021ATE,rambachan2023parallel,Chaisemartin2021aet}.
 I extend the framework to study optimal policy choice in a wide range of empirical settings with partial identification.
 Examples of this paper's framework include treatment choice using experiments with imperfect internal or external validity \citep{Stoye2012minimax,ishihara2021meta}; treatment choice using observational data under unconfoundedness with imperfect overlap; and policy adoption choice in difference-in-differences designs without exact parallel trends.